Solar wind parameters and aurora

 Magnetic field angle

-When the solar wind's magnetic field is opposite to the Earth's, the solar wind is "pulled" into the Earth's magnetosphere, and more solar wind energy is transferred.
-Otherwise, the solar wind is pushed away.
+When the solar wind's magnetic field is opposite to the Earth's, the solar wind is "pulled" into the Earth's magnetosphere, allowing more solar wind energy to be transferred.
 In practice, you need the Bz component of the solar wind magnetic field to be negative for some time to see the aurora.

 Solar wind speed